shennarwp/StatisticInterpretation/README.txt

 -----------------------------------------------------------------------------------------------------------------------

+1. Extract
+2. open folder in Intellij
-1. Run the Program from Start.java
+3. Run the Program from Main.java
-2. Select 1 of 10 categories
+4. Select 1 of 10 categories
     For example:
     Category 5 stands for "Temperature at month 0 " category 3.You can choose 1 of 4 functions